Throrvik/collegue-calendar-pro/docs/database-schema.md

 # Database Schema Overview

 This document describes the backend MySQL tables that power the colleague calendar application, as well as the supporting configuration and email infrastructure.
+You can create the full schema by running `database/schema.sql` and load demo data with `database/seed.sql`.

 ## Tables